 While my craft transitioned almost exclusively to the digital realm, it can never lose the spirit of spontaneity and wild youth if I so will it.
 I’ve managed to keep the ravenous wolves of reality at bay as my dreams take flight.
 I’ll trust in the words as long as I live, because they haven’t failed me yet.

-It’s entirely possible that I’ll toil endlessly towards the elusive nirvana of a writing career unencumbered by the shackles of quotidian responsibilities.
+It’s entirely possible that I’ll toil endlessly to reach the elusive nirvana of a writing career unencumbered by the shackles of quotidian responsibilities.
 Indeed for many bards and scribes, the act of writing serves as a passionate side hustle to nourish the soul while stoking the flames of ambition.
 For me, the writing is all I care about any longer; it’s all that drives me to continue a daily cycle of pondering, musing, and reflecting.
-I’m at a point in my life where I can be perfectly content to be a mere phantom in the moment, a wraith-like entity flitting about the digital domain, here to remind those willing to listen that the art is all that matters, not the reward.
+I’m at a point in my life where I can be perfectly content to be a mere phantom in the moment.
+I’ve become a wraith-like entity flitting about the digital domain, here to remind those willing to listen that the art is all that matters, not the reward.

 Perhaps I shall never be as fortunate those among us who have forged kingdoms from the fertile soil of the blogosphere, their musings and meanderings the very lifeblood of their daily bread.
 But, I’m content to sit back and watch.
 I now realize that by giving into capitalistic dreams, I’d just be denying the best parts of myself, necessarily indulging in the frivolity of social media while weaving tales of inconsequence.
 I’ve never been any good at winning popularity contests, My writing is what it is, and I will not alter it for likes, views, comments, shares, or any other social currency that has no intrinsic value beyond nebulous social proof.